 The third step in testing an experimental drug (or other treatment) in humans.
-Phase III trials are conducted to confirm and expand on safety and effectiveness results from Phase I and II trials, to compare the drug to standard therapies for the disease or condition being studied, and to evaluate the overall risks and benefits of the drug.
+Phase 3 trials are conducted to confirm and expand on safety and effectiveness results from Phase 1 and 2 trials, to compare the drug to standard therapies for the disease or condition being studied, and to evaluate the overall risks and benefits of the drug.
 This trial phase recruits a large group of people with the disease or condition, usually ranging from 1,000 to 3,000 participants.
-Results from Phase III trials provide information that the Food and Drug Administration (FDA) needs to consider the drug for approval.
+The Food and Drug Administration (FDA) reviews results from Phase 3 trials when considering a drug for approval.

 |Image(s): (Click to enlarge)|